raggedkarma/mecha-prime/Library/Mech/Ghost.md

 Reward
 :	This is the reward granted by meeting the ghost's *trigger*.
 Usually this is in the form of an *Overdrive* die placed in the *Overdrive* pool.

+##Notes

+1. Ghosts are fantastic springboards for interesting character detail;
+2. A mecha without a Ghost does not have an *Overdrive* pool;